 When I started looking to make the move from bitcoin to bitcoin and altcoins the biggest hindrance was where to put all the different cryptos.
 I did not want to bother with 5 different wallets.
 Good multi-currency wallets are key to diversifying and decentralizing the crypto ecosystem.

 I tried Exodus and within 5 minutes I could see the privacy and security were unacceptable.
-All the problems I mention are quite easy to fix and have minimal impact on ease of use.
+All the problems I mention are quite easy to fix and have minimal impact on the ease of use.

 Exodus forces address reuse